This Week (newspaper): CC Rover Bus Campaign

 Public transport also became a recurring theme in the newspaper, aiming to persuade visitors to use scenic bus routes and railways to get around and discover new things to do at their destinations.
-Sponsorship from Crosville Cymru, later to become aborbed into the Arriva Group, enabled the creation of a fun CC Rover cartoon character whose Designer-Paw-Mark trailed for visitors where to go by bus in North Wales.
+Sponsorship from Crosville Cymru, later to become absorbed into the Arriva Group, enabled the creation of a fun CC Rover cartoon character whose Designer-Paw-Mark trailed for visitors where to go by bus in North Wales.

 Yr Iaith Gymraeg–The Welsh Language

 Useful words and phrases for greetings, eating out and place names.

 Wales Arts and Culture Campaign

 A campaign incorporating Project Ffynnon to give Wales a new-media marketing edge for the promotion of Welsh cultural tourism.

 150 Things to Do in North Wales

 Full-colour newspaper centrespreads with hallmark maps and tables showing the location of 150 visitor attractions in North Wales, sponsored by First North Western trains.

 First North Wales Events

 The First North Wales Events Campaign promoted festivals and events in North Wales, supported by leaflet distribution and on-train advertising sponsored by First North Western trains.
 Campaign success was reported in an 18 November 2004 Wales & Borders Trains Press Release, Wales & Borders Trains and quantified using Rail Journey Data in Numbers.